ameseee/kwk-curriculum-site/web-app/lessons/html-intro/index.md

 This text is a paragraph.
 ```

-We’d wrap the text in paragraph tags.
+In our HTML code, we’d wrap the text in paragraph tags.
+The code would look like this:

 ```html
 <p>This text is a paragraph.</p>